 And if all else fails?
 Rock-paper-scissors should do the trick.

 Honestly, money is weird.
-We’re taught to avoid talking about it, which is probably why so many of us end up doing the awkward fake reach for the check.
+We’re taught to avoid talking about our finances, which is probably why so many of us end up doing the awkward fake reach for the check.

 Instead, try this: